spell-music/csound-expression/tutorial/SynthTutorial.md

 run magicCave (0.05 * env) (\x -> lp (x + 500 * env) (7 + 3 * sqr 4) $ saw x)
 ~~~

-You can hear how drammatically an effect can change the sound.
+You can hear how dramatically an effect can change the sound.

 ### Delay